maciej-szlosarczyk/simple_options/README.md

 options user passes into your library or inside your application, to ensure it is properly configured before started.

-This is still an experiment.
-It might be not tremendously useful to anyone.

 ```erl
 Definitions = [
     {default_timeout, [